Are you taking care of yourself?

 Drinking plenty of water keeps your joints lubricated, improves your complexion, and is a natural headache remedy.

-Plus, if you drink a lot of water, you'll feel more full and eat less.
-This could help if you're trying to lose weight.
+Plus, if you drink a lot of water, you'll feel more full and eat less — which can help if you're trying to lose weight.

 In general, men should drink around 13 cups from beverages.
 For women, it’s 9 cups.